engunity/master/README.md

 ### Folders
 1. **`hardware`**:
    - "hardware folder" contains mixed signal circuit simulations in LTSpice.
-The pdf file has questions regarding the circuits which can be useful for PCB level design and technical interviews.
+The pdf file has questions regarding the circuits which can be useful for PCB level design and technical discussions.
    - Please check "hardware" Readme file for the content: [[Readme]](/hardware/readme.md)
 2. **`wireless`**:
    - "wireless" folder includes signal processing, communication theories, and python and/or Matlab models.